lsst-dm/dmtn-030/_audience.rst

 - **Astronomers using the LSST Science Platform in operations.**

-  - Typical SDSS usage is: small queries to subset data; complex queries to get objects of interest.
+  - To some extent, LSST usage will be similar to that seen for SDSS: small queries to subset data; complex queries to get objects of interest.
   - Astronomers will want to run pipeline tasks on a subset of data with customized algorithms.
   - Astronomers will use the Butler to get and put datasets within their storage quota.
-  - Develop and test algorithms that may be proposed for incorporation in DRP (though an atypical scenario).
+  - Astronomers will develop and test algorithms that may be proposed for incorporation in DRP (though an atypical scenario).

 - **Other observatories and surveys.**